 Further, the addition of dairy and eggs can undoubtedly broaden your food options—enabling you to whip up an egg, tuna, or chicken salad as a part of your weekly meal prep to break up the variety of your hot and cold meal options.

-Some suggest abstaining from coffee when beginning a carnivore diet to see how you fare without it, but most coffee drinkers would find eliminating sugar, carbs, fruits, and vegetables, and coffee all at once might be too much to bare.
+Some suggest abstaining from coffee when beginning a carnivore diet to see how you fare without it, but most coffee drinkers would find eliminating sugar, carbs, fruits, and vegetables, and coffee all at once might be too much to bear.

 Honestly, it's probably best to hang onto your caffeine fix for a bit as you transition your diet and take it easy on yourself; you're making a lot of changes, after all.